anam-mansoor7/search_api/README.md

 result will be [document1, document2, document 3]

-for search by tf–idf similiarity matrix , the result will return document 2 first and assign the same relevance to document 1 and document 3
+for search by `tf–idf similiarity matrix` , the result will return `Document 2` first and assign the same relevance to `Document 1` and `Document 3` which is much more accurate then searching by term count

 # Rake task to consume wikipedia pages